phetdam/py_gc_helpers/README.rst

 py_gch
 ======

+   Note:

+   This repository is currently under development and thus its contents will undergo frequent change.

 A lightweight API for enabling/disabling Python garbage collection implemented in the `gc`__ module from Python C extension code or C/C++ code embedding the CPython interpreter.